-4.3.
+4.1.
 Habitat Protection

-The perceived decline of the Aesculapian snake in Europe indicates that all occupied habitat should be as fully protected as possible, preferably within the Natura 2000 and Emerald Network series.
+The perceived decline of the Aesculapian snake in Europe indicates that as much occupied habitat as possible should be protected.
 This process is already well advanced in some countries but, in others, more surveys will be required to determine what proportion of Aesculapian snake habitat is already protected and what else needs to be done.